pderichai/uw-nlp-capstone/index.md

 [^fn4]: Liu, Nelson F., et al. "Linguistic Knowledge and Transferability of Contextual Representations."
 Proc. of NAACL (2019).

 [^fn5]: Ji, Yangfeng, et al. "Dynamic Entity Representations in Neural Language Models."
 Proc. of EMNLP (2017).

+## Blog Post \#6: Augmenting Contextual Word Representations with Entity-Tracking Scaffolds

+BERT and ELMo don't seem to encode too much information about entities, and why would they---entities are relatively rare in text, and the ELMo / BERT pretraining objective skews the model toward focusing its capacity on simply learning to reproduce the training data.
+However, entities are central to language, and the ability to reason about entities is central to language understanding.

+Task-specific models and architectures are unlikely to develop this knowledge of entities without stronger inductive biases that encourage them to do so.
+One way of injecting this inductive bias is through explicitly modeling the phenomena of interest, perhaps with latent variables---the entity NLM model that we previously explored does exactly this.
+Another popular method for adding a particular inductive bias is multi-task learning.
+For instance, [Swayamdipta et al. (2018)](https://arxiv.org/abs/1808.10485) demonstrate improved performance on semantic core NLP tasks when multi-tasking with auxiliary syntactic objectives during training.
+Intuitively, this biases the learned representations toward being performant on both the main training task and the auxiliary scaffold tasks.

+Imbuing large-scale contextualizers with stronger notions of entities could take the form of either of the above.
+Taking representations from a large-scale entity NLM is a far more explicit way of baking in this inductive bias, but it's quite expensive to train (moreso than your typical large language model or other contextualizer).
+On the other hand, it's possible that fine-tuning on some entity-based scaffold tasks could maintain the quality of the contextual representations while adding greater awareness of entities.

+Indeed, a similar idea has been explored by [Hoang et al. (2018)](https://arxiv.org/abs/1810.02891), who augment a model for cloze-style reading comprehension by multitasking on two tasks that require knowledge / tracking of entities.
+Their first auxiliary task masks out an entity (that has been already referenced in the passage) and forces the reading comprehension model to predict it.
+This is a remarkably similar setting to the BERT pretraining objective, a point we discuss below (2).
+Their second auxiliary task has the model predicting, for the entities in a passage, how many times they've been previously mentioned in the passage.
+The idea here is that, if a model is able to count previous occurrences of an entity, it must have some awareness of them.
+Adding both of these auxiliary objectives improves over baselines for cloze-style (fill-in-the-blank) reading comprehension.

+We're interested in seeing if this idea could similarly translate to improving contextual word representations.
+More concretely, there are a few possible ways of executing this:

+1. Retrain BERT or ELMo with one or more auxiliary entity-tracking objectives.
+2. Modify the BERT training objective to mask out more entities, forcing the BERT model to be aware of when entities reoccur in text (the first auxiliary objective proposed by [Hoang et al. (2018)](https://arxiv.org/abs/1810.02891)).
+Then, retrain BERT.
+3. Fine-tune ELMo or BERT on the auxiliary entity-tracking objectives.
+This is unlikely to work out of the box, since the parameters will most likely become too task-specific and not general enough for applicability to a broad range of tasks.
+Thus, we'll likely have to fine-tune on auxiliary entity-tracking objectives while also optimizing the LM (in the case of ELMo) or MLM (in the case of BERT) objectives.

+(1) and (2) are the most computationally-expensive to execute, but seem more likely to work than (3), since fine-tuning is notoriously finicky.
+(3) is probably the most feasible to try out in the near future, so we're planning on pushing in this direction.
+We'll initially start by trying out auxiliary objectives  that are similar in spirit to those proposed in [Hoang et al. (2018)](https://arxiv.org/abs/1810.02891), though we also hope to explore novel objectives (e.g., given two entities, predict whether they corefer or not).